Ray Johnston (English footballer): Portishead Town

+Wells City

+In June 2012, Johnston took over as manager of Wells City F.C, in the Western League Premier Division.
+Johnston was given the unenviable task of rebuilding the squad with over half the players from the previous campaign leaving the club during close season, and he struggled to attract enough players of sufficient quality to the club for them to be able to compete in the Premier Division.
+3 straight defeats in the clubs first 3 league games didn't bode well for the future but a 6-0 win at much fancied Bitton and a 4-0 home win against Barnstaple Town gave raised optimism.
+However, early exits from all cup competitions (4-0 defeat at home to Bodmin Town in the preliminary round of the FA Cup, a 1-0 defeat at home to Exmouth in the FA Vase, and a 2-1 home defeat to Ilfracombe Town in the preliminary round of the Les Phillips Cup); and a succession of injuries to key players, especially goalkeepers with the club using no less than 6 different goalkeepers throughout the season, saw the club win only 7 league games all season.
+The club finished 19th and were subsequently relegated to Western League Division One after 3 seasons in the Premier Division.
+At the end of the season Johnston left the club by mutual consent after just less than a year in charge.

+Odd Down

-Johnston was then appointed as the assistant manager of Odd Down F.C in the 2013–2014 season, with Terry Moore as the club's manager.
+Johnston was appointed as the assistant manager of Odd Down F.C in the 2013/14 season, with Terry Moore as the club's manager.
 This was a very successful season, which saw the club finish 4th in the Western League Premier Division, the clubs highest ever finish at the time, and currently the clubs second highest finish.
 Johnston then took over the reins upon Moore's decision to step down, leading them to 5th in his first season.
-Johnston then went on to win the Western League Premier Division in only his second year as manager of the club, during the 15/16 season.
+Johnston went on to win the Western League Premier Division in only his second year as manager of the club, during the 15/16 season.
 This was the first and only time that Odd Down have won a division at that level.
 Despite applying to the FA for promotion to the Southern League, Odd Down failed the ground grading requirements, so runners-up Barnstaple Town were awarded with promotion instead.

+Hallen

 Johnston stepped down in 2018, and after 6 months away took over at Hallen.
 The club finished 12th in his first full season, and in the 19/20 season Hallen were 4th in the league when the season was unfortunately curtailed due to the Covid outbreak, although PPG dropped them to 6th in the table.
 A poor start to the 20/21 season saw the club win just 1 point in their first 5 games, and Johnston left following a 2-1 defeat at Bridgwater United F.C.